Era-Dorta/signalblast/README.md

   * There are two optional parameters
     * `-e SIGNALBLAST_PASSWORD="a password"` -> the admin password for signalblast
     * `-e SIGNALBLAST_EXPIRATION_TIME="time"` -> an automatic message expiration time in seconds
-* Send message to the bot, a good first message is `!help`.
+* Now you can send message to the bot, a good first message is `!help`.
 The bot should reply immediately.
-* If this is not the case, check the logs at `./data/signalblast.log`
+* If this is not the case, check the logs at `./data/signalblast/signalblast.log`